 How do you prove irreconcilable differences?
 The statute explains that there is “an irrebuttable presumption that the requirement of irreconcilable differences has been met” once the parties live separate and apart for a continuous period of at least six (6) months before the court enters a judgment of dissolution.

 Requirements for a Petition for Dissolution of Marriage

 To be eligible for a divorce in Illinois, at least one party must be a resident of the state.
 In filing a petition for dissolution of marriage, the party seeking a divorce must provide the following information:

 Contact a Chicago Divorce Lawyer

 Divorces in Illinois can be uncontested, meaning that the parties generally agree to the terms, or contested, meaning that the parties cannot reach an agreement.
 In both situations, it is important to have an experienced divorce lawyer in Chicago on your side to advocate for your rights.
-Contact Arami Law Office today to get started on your case.
+Contact Arami Law today to get started on your case.